Genitourinary Malignancies - Board Review Summary

 | Unfavorable intermediate risk | 4-6 months | Best-supported short-course ADT group |

-RTOG 9408, EORTC 22991, and RTOG 0815 together teach that short-course ADT in intermediate-risk disease improves biochemical, metastatic, and prostate-cancer-specific endpoints, but the benefit is strongest in unfavorable intermediate-risk disease, not favorable intermediate-risk disease.
+RTOG 9408, EORTC 22991, and RTOG 0815 teach that short-course ADT in intermediate-risk disease improves biochemical, metastatic, and prostate-cancer-specific endpoints, but the benefit is strongest in unfavorable intermediate-risk disease.

 MARCAP / SANDSTORM: concurrent + adjuvant ADT is better than prolonged neoadjuvant + concurrent ADT.
 This is a high-yield sequencing pearl.